Before you begin your mobile app project, you must read up the following mobile app development trends. Otherwise, you risk being left behind.

 Gaining more speed and momentum from the statistics mentioned above, 2019 is likely to bring about an even brighter future for mobile app development.
-We will either be seeing brand new mobile app development trends or a huge upgrade from what users are already using.

-2. Machine Learning and Artificial Intelligence
+1. Machine Learning and AI

 4. Chatbots will be Integral